 - St Peters Church

 Plus individual creative partners and individual as listed within their respective events.

-The organisation is working towards accreditation as a charity and has assembled a board of trustees.
-The organisation also contains a creative and programming committee comprising all of the above stakeholders in order to build a programme of events.
-We are currently seeking funding partners to enable us to commission work for 2018.
+The organisation is or was a registered as a Community Interest Company.
+The organisation also contained a creative and programming committee comprising all of the above stakeholders in order to build a programme of events.